ChildsplayOSU/bogl-docs/tutorials/loops.md

 sum(x,total) = while x <= count do (x+1, total + numbers!(1,x))
 {% endhighlight %}

-Our above sum function has some important parts, so let's break those down.
+Our above sum function is a bit more complex than we were expecting perhaps, but we'll be able to simplify it to just `sum` when we get to the end.
+But first, there are some important parts we want to make sure you're familiar with, so let's break those down.

-First, why is it's signature of `(Int,Int)` to `(Int,Int)`?
+First, why is the signature `(Int,Int) -> (Int,Int)`?
 For this version, we're taking the starting index of where we want to sum from, and also the starting value of our sum.
 The reason we must do this will become clear in a moment.
 Our **while** has a condition of `x <= count`, so while x is less than or equal to the count, we will 'do' what is in the body.
 In turn, our body is `(x+1, total + numbers!(1,x))`, or more simply `(index forward one, our sum plus the number at this index)`.

 Notice that this matches the form of the function that while is a part of.
 The body of a while loop must match the type of the context before it.
 In some cases this is a function, but in other cases this may be a let expression, like:
 {% highlight haskell %}